chris-bacon/HTML-LaTeX-Compiler/README.md

 # Htex
 ## HTML-LaTeX Compiler

-**Proof of Concept.
+**Proof of Concept/Learning exercises.
 This is my first compiler and first multi-file Haskell project.**

-This is a source-to-source compiler that takes HTML and compiles it to LaTeX.
+This is a (limited) source-to-source compiler that takes HTML and compiles it to LaTeX.
 The frontend and backend are written in Haskell.

-## How to run
+## How to build and run

 ```
-Linux: `./HTMLLaTeXCompiler <filename.html>`
+stack build
+stack exec -- htex <filename.html>
 ```

 ### What you should see:

 ```
-> $ ./HTMLLaTeXCompiler testOne.html
-> Compiling tests/testOne.html...
+> Compiling filename.html...
 > Syntax: well-formed
 > LaTeX successfully compiled
 ```

 Alternatively, if there is a syntax error, then the compiler will throw it out.

 ### Tests